Burberry aims to woo more customers in China with Tencent tie-up

 "China was the obvious place to start as it is one of the leading hubs for innovation and technology and Chinese consumers are some of the highest users of social media."

-Shenzhen is the neighbouring city to Hong Kong on China's mainland where sales are suffering as months of protests have forced retailers to close stores.
+Shenzhen is the neighboring city to Hong Kong on China's mainland where sales are suffering as months of protests have forced retailers to close stores.

 The move also comes as more well-off Chinese consumers are buying at home, deterred from overseas shopping trips due to the weaker yuan.